uikit/uikit-site/docs/pages/avoiding-conflicts.md

 <p class="uk-text-lead">Use a custom prefix and the scope mode to make UIkit work in any environment.</p>

 By default, all classes and attributes in UIkit start with the `uk-` prefix.
 This avoids name collisions when introducing UIkit to existing projects or when combining it with other frameworks.
 UIkit allows to change that prefix.
-This even allows to use multiple versions of UIkit alongside each other.
+This even allows using multiple versions of UIkit alongside each other.
 In addition, the scope mode allows to limit the UIkit styles to only affect certain parts on your pages.

 ***